signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 For me the UUID=c2a8f8c7-3e7a-40f2-8dac-c2b16ab07f37

-Add a mount entry to the bottom of fstab adding your UUID and the full system path to you backup folder.
+Add a mount entry to the bottom of fstab adding your UUID and the full system path to you usb-transfer folder.

 ```bash
 sudo nano /etc/fstab